Private, In-Home Tutoring in Buffalo, Minnesota

 Bi-weekly Progress Reports

 Buffalo, Minnesota Tutoring Programs

-SchoolTutoring Academy’s tutoring programs for Buffalo students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
-Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+Get started with SchoolTutoring Academy’s tutoring programs for Buffalo, Minnesota students.
+Start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour)

 Buffalo-Hanover-Montrose Schools is responsible for the public education of students in preschool through high school in the community of Buffalo.
 The district includes six elementary schools, one middle school, one traditional high school, and an alternative high school.
 These schools provide the district’s 5,800 students with engaging environments in which to learn, grow, and develop.
 The primary goal of Buffalo-Hanover-Montrose Schools is to prepare students for success in a rapidly changing world.
 To accomplish this mission, the district has developed innovative curricula that challenge students to achieve, learn new academic skills, and develop a pathway towards higher education or a career.